ALTIBASE/Documents/Manuals/Altibase_trunk/eng/GeneralReference_3_Eng.md

 This indicates whether it is permissible for records that have been updated to be moved to other partitions when the value of a partition key column is updated.

-- T: movement of updated records between partition is permitted
+- T: Movement of updated records between partition is permitted
-- F: movement of updated records between partition is forbidden
+- F: Movement of updated records between partition is forbidden

 #### Reference Tables